+Reiki, an ancient Japanese form of healing, is based on the concept of manipulating a source of energy that exists within everyone.
+Practitioners of Reiki are taught to use the method for stress relief, pain management and anxiety.
 Often described as a form of massage therapy, Reiki is administered by the practitioner's hands.
 Currently, the practice of Reiki is not regulated in the U.S. and there are no licensing or accreditation standards.
 However, Reiki training may be found at local community colleges and universities through complementary medicine associations or via private instruction.

 There are traditionally three levels of training involved to reach the highest level of knowledge.
 Students who have completed the third level of training are qualified to teach and are known as Reiki healing masters.